 What can you do with leftover travel money?

-Keep it for your next trip: If you think you will visit to a country which accepts your leftover currency, store it somewhere safe ready to use it next time.
+Keep it for your next trip: If you think you will visit a country which accepts your leftover currency, store it somewhere safe ready to use it next time.

 Exchange it back into pound sterling: Visit a high street travel money provider and exchange your excess foreign currency into pound sterling.